Tips to reduce your food waste

 - Factor in potential eating out occasions.

-2. How can ‘use by’ and ‘best before’ dates help me reduce food waste?
+2. Understand ‘use by’ vs ‘best before’ dates

-‘Use by’ date on packaged food tell us until when we can eat the product.
-After this date, it may not be safe.
+The ‘use by’ date on packaged food tell us when it is still safe to eat the product.
 The use-by date is usually found on perishable foods such as chilled meat, dairy, and ready-made meals.
 To avoid wasting food these should be purchased when, and in the amount, necessary.
 It’s best not to stock up.

-‘Best before’ dates are more flexible.
+‘Best before’ dates are more flexible than use by date.
 After this date, foods such as dried beans, lentils, and pasta, can be consumed safely, although their quality may have decreased (for example, changes in flavour, colour, texture).
-Trusting our senses should be sufficient for foods with these labels.
+Trusting our senses should be sufficient to detect the quality of foods with these labels.

 Not-wasting is not that complicated!

 - Check what’s in the fridge and cupboards regularly and use up foods nearing their expiry dates.

 - Rotate food stores when fresh groceries arrive, so that those with nearer expiry dates are closer and visible.

 - Combine any vegetables left into a ‘clean-out-the-fridge’ pot of pasta, soup, omelette, or stir fry.
 We get to enjoy a new recipe and avoid throwing out good food.